r-dbi/RPostgres/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/RPostgres)](https://CRAN.R-project.org/package=RPostgres)
 <!-- badges: end -->

 RPostgres is an DBI-compliant interface to the postgres database.
-It's a ground-up rewrite using C++ and Rcpp.
+It's a ground-up rewrite using C++ and [cpp11](https://github.com/r-lib/cpp11).
 Compared to RPostgreSQL, it:

 * Has full support for parameterised queries via `dbSendQuery()`, and `dbBind()`.